 Translations

-Davesweb dashboard comes with built in support for our translation package davesweb/laravel-translations
+Davesweb dashboard comes with built in support for our translation package davesweb/laravel-translations.

 The documentation of which is available on Github.